Edward Mosberg: Life after the Holocaust

 Mosberg was then sent to a hospital in Italy to recover from tuberculosis.
 In Italy, he reconnected with Cesia (Cecile) Storch, whom he had earlier met in the camps.
 She had been imprisoned with his sisters.

 Cecile (nicknamed Cesia; née Storch) Mosberg, was born in Kraków and had survived Auschwitz.
 Many of her family members had also been killed.
 Mosberg and Cecile had both been liberated from German concentration camps by American soldiers.

 After liberation, Mosberg returned to Poland for a short amount of time, but encountered strong antisemitism and he and Cecile then moved to Belgium.
 Mosberg married Cecile in Brussels, Belgium, in 1947.

 They then immigrated to the United States in 1951 with their 18-month-old-daughter Beatrice, and lived in East Harlem, New York.
-Thereafter they had two more children, Louise (in 1953) and Caroline (in 1966), and as of 2016 had seven grandchildren and two grand-grandchildren.
+Thereafter they had two more children, Louise (in 1953) and Caroline (in 1966), and as of 2016 had seven grandchildren and two great-grandchildren.
 Cecile died at 92 years of age in 2020, after the two had been married for 72 years.

 In the United States, Mosberg first worked small jobs, and ultimately became a real-estate developer.
 The family moved to Parsippany, New Jersey, and later lived in Morris Plains, New Jersey.